 There are few easier ways to decorate a room than LED lights.
 You can set them to be practically any color, it’s easy to arrange them in a variety of ways, and they’re also fairly inexpensive meaning it’s easy to expand.
 These light strips from Daybetter feature strong adhesive backing and a remote that can adjust colors, brightness, and even toggle certain lighting effects.
 These lights can also be easily cut to fit-in wherever they need to.
 And let’s be real: since the dawn of time, teens have loved colored lights.

-Daybetter Led Strip Lights 32.8ft Waterproof Flexible Tape Lights Color Changing 5050 RGB 300 LEDs Light Strips Kit with 44 Keys Ir Remote Controller and 12v Power Supply
+Led Strip Lights Waterproof, DAYBETTER 32.8ft LED Tape Lights Color Changing LEDs Light Strips Kit with 44 Keys Ir Remote Controller and 12v Power Supply for Indoor Outdoor Use

 Straightforward LED light strips at a great price.